github/docs/content/rest/guides/scripting-with-the-rest-api-and-ruby.md

 ---
 title: Scripting with the Octokit.rb SDK in Ruby
 shortTitle: Script with Octokit.rb
-intro: Learn how to write a script using the Octokit.rb SDK to interact with the GitHub REST API.
+intro: Learn how to write a script using the Octokit.rb SDK to interact with the REST API.
 versions:
   fpt: '*'
   ghes: '*'